Claire Barnes, Psychotherapist, Group Analyst, Supervisor, Msc, UKCP, IGA

 Other areas of counselling I deal with

-Initially we would normally have a brief discussion by email or telephone about what your key concerns are and to establish logistically whether we are able to find a time to meet.
+If it's useful to you, we can initially have a brief discussion by email or telephone about what your key concerns are and to establish logistically whether we are able to find a time to meet.

 We would then meet for an assessment/consultation.
 This is for 50 minutes and costs £50

 If we agree to work together the fee would be agreed between us.
-Currently my fees range from £40 - £60 per session.
+Currently my fees range from £45 - £65 per session for individual work.
+The ongoing individual counselling or psychotherapy sessions are 50 minutes and normally weekly

 Maps & Directions